 Here's a breakdown of the best activities in Puerto Rico, and what they'll cost to do on your own or with a tour.

 Independent: Most of Puerto Rico's beaches are accessible by car and are free to enjoy.
 From Domes Beach in the tourist town of Rincón to The Wall, a surfing hotspot in Luquillo, to Combate on the southwest side, the shoreline is clean and ready for vacationers.
 If you're staying in the city of San Juan, you can easily spend a day at the beach without renting a car.
-Conando is walkable from downtown, or—for the city's finest stretch of sand—take a quick cab ride to Isla Verde.
+Condado is walkable from downtown, or—for the city's finest stretch of sand—take a quick cab ride to Isla Verde.

-Guided: If you prefer a beach with amenities built in—like on-site dining, lounge chairs, bar service, and family-friendly options—a day pass to one of the hotels' private beaches costs around $60-$80 in San Juan and around the island.
+Guided: If you prefer a beach with amenities built in—like on-site dining, lounge chairs, bar service, and family-friendly options—a day pass to one of the hotels' private beaches costs around $60 to $80 in San Juan and around the island.
 After dark, Puerto Rico’s bioluminescent bays have always been among its most spectacular adventures.
 Thankfully the luminescence was not quenched by the hurricane, although the route to the bay through the mangrove forest has been altered.
 You will have to go with a tour group to kayak or boat in a bio bay after dark—whether on Vieques or the main island.
 Tours start at $48 per person.

-Independent: It’s inexpensive ($10-$20 per hour) and easy to rent boogie boards, stand-up paddleboards, and surfboards in San Juan and at the main surfing beaches in Rincón, Aguadilla, and Luquillo.
+Independent: It’s inexpensive (about $20 per hour) and easy to rent boogie boards, stand-up paddleboards, and surfboards in San Juan and at the main surfing beaches in Rincón, Aguadilla, and Luquillo.
 You can also rent or buy snorkeling gear from many of the dive and surf shops, although (if you can) we recommend bringing it from the mainland.

 Guided: Surf lessons have always been popular in Puerto Rico, but in recent years stand-up paddleboarding (also known as SUP) lessons and tours are gaining popularity.
 For an instructed outing, prices jump to around $75 per hour, but it can be worth it if you have no experience and want to learn the sport (plus, it's a great workout).
 Kayaking and snorkeling tours are less about the technical instruction and more for the access to see, and learn about, aquatic attractions, including the sea turtle hangouts and vivid coral reefs of La Parguera Nature Reserve.
 Prices range from $45-$70 for multi-hour group tour.